RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-4.md

 # Python Lab: List, tuple, dictionary

 ## Objective
-Learn how to launch and SSH into an EC2 instance
+Use the list data type<br>
+Use the tuple data type<br>
+Use the dictionary data type<br>

 ## Steps Taken
-1. Logged into AWS Console
+1. Logged into AWS Management Console
-2. Launched EC2 instance (Ubuntu)
-3. Generated key pair
+2. Services > Cloud9 > reStart-python-cloud9 card > Selected it and opened IDE
+3. Created Python Exercise File
+   - In the AWS Cloud9 IDE, File > New From Template > Python File.
+   - File > Save As > StringDataType.py
-4. SSH’d into the instance using Terminal
+4. Started the terminal shell
+   - In the AWS Cloud9 IDE > Selected the (+) icon > New Terminal
+   - Displayed the present working directory and located StringDataType.py file:
+     ``` bash
+     pwd
+     ```
+5.

 ## Challenges
-- Forgot to open port 22 in the security group
-- Solved by editing the inbound rules
+- ...

 ## Screenshot
 _(Optional – paste image if available)_